jbakams/slimebot-volleyball/README.md

 Although Webots has a built-in physics system, we used the same physics as with the [slimevolleygym](https://github.com/hardmaru/slimevolleygym) game.
 This allows to run the environment in a CMD without Webots.
 The training side is the yellow and the blue side is the opponent.

+The environment can be dynamic along the *z-axis* (the depth).
+It can take an initial value between 0 and 24 and can change during the training.
+See this [post](https://github.com/jbakambana/slimebot-volleyball/blob/main/INCREMENTAL%20TRAINING.MD) for more details.
+The objects in the 3D scene were created with [Blender](https://www.blender.org/) (for flexibility) and imported into Webots.

 #### 1. Observation space

 Although agents have cameras showing their respective views of the environment, We trained agents using *state observation*.
 The pixels version is not yet set up.
 At each timestep the agent reads the location and speed XYZ-coordinates of the ball and each agent present in the scene.
-Depending on the scenario, the observation shape is $(n+1)\times 6$ with $n$ number of agents in the game.
+Depending on the scenario, the observation_space is $(n+1)\times 6$, with $n$ number of agents in the game.

+- 1 vs 1: The input shape is 18
+- 2 vs 2: The input shape is 30

+#### 2. Action Space:

+The are 6 basic actions represented with the following 1 hot encding:

+- forward    : [1,0,0,0,0]
+- backward   : [0,1,0,0,0]
+- up         : [0,0,1,0,0]
+- right      : [0,0,0,1,0]
+- left       : [0,0,0,0,1]
+- stay still : [0,0,0,0,0]

-- Action_space: The basic actions taken by the agent are: *left, right, up, forward, backward, and stay still*.
-3 actions maximum can be combined which gives a total of 18 possible actions.
+3 actions maximum can be combined as long as they don't contradict each other(combining left and right doesn't make sense).
+Which gives a total of 18 possible actions.
-- The environment can be dynamic in the *z-axis*, it can take initially any value between 0 and 24 and can change during the training.
-See this [post](https://github.com/jbakambana/slimebot-volleyball/blob/main/INCREMENTAL%20TRAINING.MD) for more details.
-- The objects in the 3D scene were created with [Blender](https://www.blender.org/) (for flexibility) and imported into Webots.

 ## Training Overview